Rob's web

 Virtual hosts

-After the default server and php setup we can begin with the virtual hosts.
+After the default server setup we can begin with the virtual hosts.
 These are the real websites.

 See vhosts.